Permaculture: Definition

-Methodology
+Scientific basis

 Permaculture as a popular movement has been largely isolated from scientific literature.
 Most permaculture literature is non-scientific in nature and is written for non-specialists.
 Many permaculturalists rarely engage with mainstream research in agroecology, agroforestry, or ecological engineering, and permaculture publications rarely cite academic sources.
 In parallel, it was observed in 2007 that few academic papers studied permaculture principles or permaculture farm productivity.
 Going back to Mollison and Holmgren's early publications, permaculturalists have often claimed that mainstream science has an elitist or pro-corporate bias, or that academic institutions are too rigid to study the interdisciplinary approach permaculture proposes.

 This divide has led some to criticise permaculture as pseudo-scientific or to call for a more clear methodology to be used.
 Peter Harper has attempted to draw a distinction between "'cult' permaculture", where oversimplified claims are assumed to be true and go untested, and "'smart' permaculture", which acts "more like an immature academic field".
 Some permaculturalists have also observed oversimplification, such as Robert Kourik, who commented that the supposed advantages of "less- or no-work gardening, bountiful yields, and the soft fuzzy glow of knowing that the garden will ... live on without you" were often illusory.

 More recently, permaculture has started to be an object of scientific study.
 Julius Krebs and Sonja Bach argue in a 2018 issue of Sustainability that there is "scientific evidence for all twelve [of Holmgren's] principles".
 In 2024, Reiff and colleagues stated that permaculture is a "sustainable alternative to conventional agriculture", and that it "strongly" enhances carbon stocks, soil quality, and biodiversity, making it "an effective tool to promote sustainable agriculture, ensure sustainable production patterns, combat climate change and halt and reverse land degradation and biodiversity loss."
 They point out that most of permaculture's most common methods, such as agroforestry, polycultures, and water harvesting features, are also backed by peer-reviewed research.